-Fig. 19 Experimental measurement of the shape of a torn flap: the width $w \sim l^{3/4}$ follows a power law as function of distance to the tip l over at least 3 decades (the points at a distance l less than 100 μm should might not be relevant, because l becomes comparable to the thickness of the sheet, even if they seem to align with the rest of the data).
-Inset: the same data in a linear plot.
-Data courtesy of V. Apablaza developpable shape, therefore including stretching energy as well as the bending energy considered before Witten (2007).
-In Bayart et al. (2011), the authors observe that the sheet is deformed on a large region ahead of the cracks, whose geometry gives an idea of stress distribution close to the crack tip.
+$l_B$ is a length which characterizes the magnitude of bending rigidity with respect to fracture property of a sheet.
+In experiments [3, 51, 52, 64], $l_B$ was between 30 to 80 $\mu$ m, so that the predicted angles are indeed small.
+An interesting feature is that the converging angle increases when the cracks are closer together, as observed in the experiments (figure 1.22).
+However the predicted converging shape $\theta \sim dw/dl$ leads to a power law of the type $w \sim l_b^{1/3} l^{2/3}$ , with an exponent 2/3 close but different from the observed 3/4.
+In fact the fold cannot be assumed to be a collection of identical elastica slices anymore.
+It may take a non developpable shape, therefore including stretching energy as well as the bending energy considered before [17].
+In [64], the authors observe that the sheet is deformed on a large region ahead of the cracks, whose geometry gives an idea of stress distribution close to the crack tip.
 Although they lead to the correct exponent of the power law for two different loading configuration (one and three flaps), it is not clear yet how these geometrical arguments could be translated into the energy framework presented here.
-Note that this approach leads to predicted shape which are independent of mechanical properties (E, G_c) in contradiction with estimate (13).
-Another recent theoretical work based on the study of stress singularity (Cohen and Procaccia 2010) for non-linear plates, and a postulated generalization of the principle of local symmetry in this configuration predicts converging tears, but do not predict a power law shape.
+Another recent theoretical work based on the study of stress singularity [65] for non-linear plates, and a postulated generalization of the principle of local symmetry in this configuration predicts converging tears, but do not predict a power law shape.

-4.2.2 Pulling on one crack (pulled spiral)
+Pulling on one crack (pulled spiral)

-In the case of the spiraling propagation of a single crack obtained when a flap is pulled (Fig. 8), the flap is deformed into a more complex shape (see Fig. 9), and are more difficult to describe.
-However we expect similar effect: bending energy involved in the fold can be released if the crack converges.
+In the case of the spiraling propagation of a single crack obtained when a flap is pulled (figure 1.9), the flap is deformed into a more complex shape (see figure 1.10), and are more difficult to describe.
+However we expect similar effect : bending energy involved in the fold can be released if the crack converges towards.
 Propagation should not take place perpendicularly to the fold line (as the inextensible fabric model model predicts) but slightly inwards.